lewars/life/relationships/dear_man_examples.md

 **A** *ssert*: "I would appreciate it if you could let me know in advance if you need to cancel so we can make other arrangements."

-**R** *inforce*: "Clear communication will help us maintain a strong friendship and avoid misunderstandings."
+**R** *einforce*: "Clear communication will help us maintain a strong friendship and avoid misunderstandings."

 **M** *indful*: Stay focused on the specific behavior and how it affected you, not past issues.